acg/alangrow.com/content/blog/music-i-have-loved-and-programmed-to.html.md

 ### Automatic Tasty: Fieldwork EP

 Morning, afternoon, evening, night.
 What a nice four-part cyclic structure for an EP!
-Although this is an unmistakeably electronic album, with a sound that throws back to the early 90s, there are real field recordings from different times of day thrown into the mix.
+Although this is an unmistakeably electronic album, with a sound that throws back to the early 90s, Dillon also weaves in real field recordings from different times of day.
 The result is charming and feel-good.

 <div class="spotify ep">
   <iframe src="https://open.spotify.com/embed/album/0zgcTeyhSIBGCiJI17mEgp" width="100%" height="100%" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>